 You will be required to place a parking permit on your vehicle.
-Go to the following link to start the process to obtain the parking permit. https://forms.office.com/Pages/ResponsePage.aspx?id=Does3lxc5kyPbHPvAdRTmVgPa5dR8MpBpxvbqa0-GMVURDBIVVBNUTNZSUY3NlMwS0wyR0g0T-ExCVS4u
+Go to the following link to start the process to obtain the parking permit: www.com.edu/police

 K: COLLEGE CLOSURE INFORMATION

 Only the president of the College of the Mainland can authorize the closing of the Campus.
 Official Notification of campus closure may come through the following sources: